-Members of the Greenspace Parks team regularly visit the site to monitor progress against the action plan; the results of these visits will be discussed at monthly management and meetings with Friends.
+Members of the Greenspace Parks team regularly visit the site to monitor progress against the action plan; the results of these visits are then discussed at monthly management and meetings with LBH officers and relevant stakeholders.

-LBH Parks Officers work closely with GS and the Friends of Jersey Gardens group to monitor progress and discuss future.
+LBH Parks Officers work closely with GS and the Friends group to monitor progress and discuss future.
 This includes:

-- Performance against the requirements of the Management Plan - Provision and analysis of infrastructure surveys - Provision and analysis of asset surveys - · KPI's and performance monitoring
+- Performance against the requirements of the Management Plan - Provision and analysis of infrastructure surveys - Provision and analysis of asset surveys - KPI's and performance monitoring